Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• Lavender flowers as a tea, as tea bags and in combination with other drugs
+• Lavender flowers as tea, also as tea bags and in combination with other drugs, and as an additive to baths

 • Lavender oil in baths